Szmariu/welcome/README.md

 [Board Game Extravaganza](https://rpubs.com/Szmariu/board-game-extravaganza)
 *(R, Tidyverse, Exploratory Data Analysis)*
 What does it take to be in the 1% of Board Game Geek ranking?
-The answer may surpise you...
+The answer may surprise you...
 Exploratory data analysis on 17k games and 13M reviews.

 [In Defense of Manhattan Distance - On the Performance Impact of Distance Metrics in Clustering Analysis](https://rpubs.com/Szmariu/distance-metrics-performance)
 *(R, Clustering)*